inder-tg/mobar/README.md

 <summary>2024</summary>

+## XXI Simposio Internacional SELPER 2024

-- On Octobre 26, starting at 9:10 hrs (CST), the content of this will be shared with the attendees of the XXI Simposio Internacional SELPER, Belem, Brazil.
+- On Octobre 26, starting at 9:10 hrs (CST), the content of this repository will be shared with the attendees of the XXI Simposio Internacional SELPER, Belem, Brazil.

 - Materials can be downloaded from my personal [website](https://irt466.wixsite.com/inder)